ocaml/merlin/doc/dev/ARCHITECTURE.md

 `ocamldoc.ml`: get documentation associated to a definition

-`typedtrie.ml`: quick lookup of OCaml paths
+`typedtrie.ml`: a trie representation of a compilation unit, allowing quick lookup of OCaml paths

 `type_utils.ml`: light wrapper over some functions of OCaml typer